- Social Psychology

 - Women's Health

-My research program has been supported, in part, by the Canadian Institutes of Health Research (CIHR), the Saskatchewan Health Research Foundation (SHRF), the Social Sciences and Humanites Research Council of Canada (SSHRC), and the Saskatchewan Community Initiatives Fund.
+My research program has been supported, in part, by the Canadian Institutes of Health Research (CIHR), the Saskatchewan Health Research Foundation (SHRF), the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Saskatchewan Community Initiatives Fund.
 I have an active research lab, with undergraduate and graduate students being regularly engaged and successful across various research experiences.
-I work with internationally recognized researchers in academic and community-based settings.
+We work together to identify research topics that solve real-world problems revolving around physical activity adherence.
+I also work with internationally recognized researchers in academic and community-based settings.

 Interested in Graduate Studies?